 Second series

 In Junior, the judges will confer after completing the first series.
 A dog that both judges have failed is not called back to run the second series.
 The judges will list the dogs (by number) that are passing and the marshal will advise handlers of the "callbacks."
 In Started, you can continue to run your dog even if you failed the first series with some exceptions.
-Exceptions include a gun safety violation, dog fighting, or a handler ejected for bad behavior.
+Those exceptions include a gun safety violation, dog fighting, or a handler ejected for bad behavior.

 HRC awards five points per pass with 20 points required for the Started ("SHR") title.
 In essence, both AKC and HRC require four passes in Junior or Started for a title in that organization.
 Passes from a higher level do not count toward the Junior or Started titles.

-Senior vs Seasoned hunt tests
+Senior vs Seasoned Hunting Tests

 Although the basics are similar, there are a lot of differences between Senior and Seasoned tests.